Connect with others who understand.

 • Scaly, dry skin on the sole of the foot that spreads up the side

-Athlete’s foot causes scaly, cracked, inflamed, and itchy skin, often in between the toes.
+Athlete’s foot causes scaly, cracked, inflamed, and itchy skin, often between the toes.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Eczema often presents with:
+Eczema often looks like:

-• Changes in nail color
+• Changes in the color of your nails

 Dyshidrotic eczema affects the palms of the hands and soles of the feet.
 If the rash is only on the soles and not between the toes, it may be eczema rather than athlete’s foot.
 (CC BY-NC-ND 3.0 NZ/DermNet)